 Shall complete a minimum of thirty (30) hours of continuing education related to the field of polygraph methodology within a two-year period as set forth or approved by the Florida Polygraph Association Randall Jones School for Continuing Studies, of which ten (10) hours may be from an approved state, national, or government agency or association, and/or advanced training from an approved polygraph school within the past two years.
-Any training outside of the FPA must be submitted to and approved by the Director of the Randall Jones School for Continuing Studies.
-Members must provide documentation of attendance for any outside training.
+Any training outside of the FPA must be submitted to the Director of the Randall Jones School of Continuing Studies and approved by the Board of Directors.